dinosn/developer/README.md

 tail -f /tmp/install.log
 ```

-### Start the docker
+### Start the Docker container
-start the developement environment build in the docker
+Start the development environment build in the Docker container:
 ```shell
 js9_start
 ```

-then ssh into it
+Then SSH into it:
 ```sell
 ssh root@localhost -p 2222
 ```